-The Royal Cayman Islands Police Service will renew its focus on community policing under new Commissioner David Byrne, who said Wednesday that he intends to seek increased resources from government to put local officers back into neighborhoods.
+The Royal Cayman Islands Police Service will renew its focus on community policing under new Commissioner Derek Byrne, who said Wednesday that he intends to seek increased resources from government to put local officers back into neighborhoods.

 “We know the concept of [community policing],” Mr. Byrne said.
 “We need to build capacity around that.
 We need to be embedded in communities … seeing neighborhood officers, speaking to schoolchildren, talking to people.”

 Mr. Byrne, 57, said he realized coming into the new job – which he took up on Nov.
 7 – that the RCIPS faces a perception problem when it comes to public trust.